hasanari/SA-net/README.md

 https://liblas.org/tutorial/python
 The LiDAR data can be gridded using "gridding_and_aggregation.py", by specifying the correct data source and output directory.
 ~~~~
-#Path to LAZ data, HAG has been extracted from original Z.
 DATA_SOURCE_FOLDER = '../dataset/follo-2014/'
-#Path to NPZ data, gridding is done.
 DATA_READY_DIRECTORY = '../dataset/follo-2014-gridded/'
 ~~~~
 ~~~~